 What you do need are real homeschooling supplies that will do the job.
-This starts with the common school supplies for students and a simple homeschool checklist — supplies for homeschool preschool all the way through homeschooling supplies for high school!
+This starts with the common school supplies for students and a simple homeschool checklist — supplies for homeschool preschool, homeschool must haves for 1st grade, all the way through homeschooling supplies for high school!

 Let’s get to what do you need for homeschooling (be sure to read through all of this before making your homeschool shopping list!)…